Zequez/logseq-vault/pages/LogSeq Design%2FFrontend Engineer Application.md

 -
 -
 - Title: Hey!
 About the open position for Design/Frontend Engineer
+- Here is my situation:
+	- I'm an amateur web developer with many years of both never-fini
-- I'm not interested in a full-time position, I have neither the time nor the integrity
+- I'm not interested in the full-time position, I have